fulyaertay/calculator-app/README.md

 ![image](./calc.png)

 ## Description
-User can easily calculate using buttons.
+User can easily calculate using buttons on the app.

 ## Project Skeleton